opensource-nepal/node-nepali-datetime/README.md

 ## formatNepali

 `formatNepali` is similar to the `format` method.
 It returns the representation of the NepaliDate object in the specified format in the Nepali.

+## Contribution

+We appreciate feedback and contribution to this package.
+To get started please see our [contribution guide](CONTRIBUTING.md).